 The social environment

 So far, we have only discussed the evolutionary need to navigate our physical or natural environment.
 But humans are also part of a social environment.
-As social primates, our survival and reproductive opportunities depend to a large extent on our relationship with other members of the group.
-Our cognitive apparatus is therefore not only designed to navigate the physical or natural environment but also the social environment.
-That has important consequences.
-Remember that our thinking has not evolved for truth but for reproduction.
+As social primates, our survival and reproductive opportunities depend largely on our relationship with and to other members of the group.
+Our cognitive apparatus is therefore not only designed to navigate the physical-natural environment, but also the social environment.
+This has some important consequences.
+Bear in mind here that our thinking has not evolved for the purpose or pursuit of truth but for reproduction.
 Truth is a means to an end.
-But, as I pointed out, in order to successfully reproduce, it is usually best to present the natural environment truthfully.
+But, as I have previously pointed out, to successfully reproduce, it is usually best to (re)present the natural environment truthfully.
 However, that only applies to the natural environment.
 In the social environment, truth is a lot less important.
-In fact, in this context we often benefit from deceiving others (as long as they don’t detect it).
+In fact, in this context we often benefit from deceiving others (as long as they do not detect it, that is).

-In a conflict, for instance, I benefit from the fact that my opponent believes I am a more important threat than I actually am (e.g. by overestimating my physical strength or the number of people who would take my side in the group).
-That increases the chance that the opponent withdraws.
-That way I get what I want without having to engage in a potentially costly fight.
+In conflict, for instance, I benefit from the fact that my opponent believes I am a greater threat than I actually am (e.g. by overestimating my physical strength or the number of people in a group who would take my side).
+All this increases the chance that the opponent withdraws, and this way I get what I want, without having to engage in a potentially detrimental fight.
 The same goes for my status in the group (‘the pecking order’).
 My talents are better overestimated than underestimated.
 That way I benefit from a higher social status and see my chances of survival increase as well as my reproductive opportunities.
-To deceive others successfully, natural selection has equipped us with an ingenious 'bias'.
-The best way to deceive others is to deceive yourself.
-The liar who does not know that she is lying, lies best.
-This explains the overestimation of one’s own talents and prospects that we discussed in the previous chapter (problem 15).
-Here too, our spontaneous, intuitive thinking system – system 1 – leads us astray.
+To deceive others successfully, natural selection has equipped us with an resourceful 'bias;'the best way to deceive others is to deceive yourself.
+The liar who does not know that they are lying, is in fact the best liar.
+This also explains the overestimation of one’s own talents and prospects that we discussed in the previous chapter (problem 15).
+Here, too, our spontaneous, intuitive thinking system – system 1 – easily leads us astray.

 The irrationality of system 2

-But irrationality is not only the fault of system 1.
+But our irrationality is not solely attributable to system 1.
 Our slow and conscious thinking processes (system 2) also systematically deceive us in certain ways.
-And that is due to the social environment.
-Reasoning is not only used to acquire relevant insights about our environment (to navigate the environment in a way that aids survival and reproduction), it is primarily (!) used to argue with others.
-When arguing with others it isn’t as important to be right, as it is to persuade others that you are right.
-So, natural selection equipped us with reasoning capabilities that are designed to persuade, since people who were able to persuade others and win arguments against others saw their status rise in the group and with it their chances of survival and reproduction.
-That is the conclusion that cognitive scientists Dan Sperber and Hugo Mercier (2017) draw in their ‘argumentative theory of reasoning’.
-Reasoning evolved for arguing.
+This time, due to our social environment.
+Reasoning is not only used to obtain relevant insights about our environment (i.e.to navigate the environment in a way that contributes to survival and reproduction), it is primarily (!) used to argue with others.
+When arguing with others it is not as important to be right as it is to persuade others that you are right.
+As such, natural selection has equipped us with reasoning capabilities that are designed to persuade, since people who were historically able to persuade others and win arguments saw their social status rise, and with it, their chances of survival and reproduction.
+Cognitive scientists Dan Sperber and Hugo Mercier (2017) draw this very conclusion in their ‘argumentative theory of reasoning;’.that reasoning evolved for arguing.

-The result is that we are by nature lawyers (great arguers and persuaders), not so much philosophers or scientists (we’re not so great in finding truth by questioning our own opinions).
+As a result,we are by nature lawyers (great arguers and persuaders), rather than philosophers or scientists (we are not as succesful at finding truth by questioning our own opinions).
 The cognitive mechanism that helps us with persuading others that we are right, is the infamous 'confirmation bias'.
-It helps us defend our opinions and convince others that we are right.
-It does so by making us see and remember the evidence and arguments supporting our opinions (and filtering it the counterevidence and arguments).
-That often comes at the expense of being right.
+It helps us defend our opinions and convince others that we are right,by making us see and remember the evidence and arguments supporting our opinions (and filtering it the counterevidence and arguments).
+This often comes at the expense of being right.